seantheman1/Gfps/README.md

 #### Average FPS:

 The graph above shows the average FPS throughout the testing period.
-This metric helps gauge overall performance.
+This metric helps show overall performance.

 #### Minimum FPS:
 The minimum FPS graph shows the lowest frame rates observed, which can help identify any performance drops that affect gameplay.